MEF4232/basic-web-pages/README.md

 ## ⬜ Chapter 12 - Semantic HTML

+> “Semantic HTML” refers to the idea that all your HTML markup should convey the underlying meaning of your content—not its appearance. ([Semantic HTML](https://www.internetingishard.com/html-and-css/semantic-html/))

 ## ⬜ Chapter 13 - Forms

 ## ⬜ Chapter 14 - Web Typography